 So yes, use the personal touch – but use it to the benefit of them, not you.

 One way to remind your clients that you still exist whilst benefitting them is to support their work and business.
 Show them a bit of love on social media by liking, re-sharing or commenting on their post.
 Or providing a word-of-mouth recommendation.
 Just make sure they know to mention your name to your client.

-These are free, if a bit time consuming but the most important thing is that they will be greatly appreciated by your client.
+These are free if a bit time consuming but the most important thing is that they will be greatly appreciated by your client.

 Why it is so important?

-If you believe it is worth spending some money then there are plenty of “Customer Relationship Management” platforms out there which can help you.
-These are great for freelancer client relations, each one offers different benefits and I’ll be exploring them in a another post.
+If you believe it is worth spending some money then there are plenty of “Customer Relationship Management” platforms out there that can help you.
+These are great for freelancer client relations, each one offers different benefits and I’ll be exploring them in another post.
 Or maybe it’s as simple as subscribing to a service like “Bojorno” so you can send personalised videos to your clients.

 It may not seem like it but in this situation, you have the upper hand over larger companies as you already have a one-on-one relationship with your clients.
 You know their likes and dislikes well

 So, you are best placed to make a truly informed decision on how to improve your relationships with your past clients – with an eye to them becoming returning clients.